 3. Real Estate

 Real estate could be a great inflation-fighting investment right now.
 If you buy the right property, you’ll receive rent while you hold the property.
-Since mortgage rates and prices are low right now, it’s potentially a great time to buy.
-If you have a 10-year time horizon, I believe real estate is an area to consider if you want to beat inflation.
+Since mortgage rates are low right now, it’s potentially a decent time to buy despite the fact that prices have already risen in many parts of the country.
+If you have a 10-year time horizon, I believe real estate is something to consider if you want to beat inflation.
 Just the same, when you buy real estate, it’s like owning a small business.
 Be prepared.

-Gold isn’t the only commodity game in town.
-As a matter of fact, you have much better alternatives than gold if you are interested in commodities, and you can find many mutual funds and ETFs that only invest in very specific commodities.
+Gold is one commodity that people think of when it comes to battling inflation but it isn’t the only game in town.
+And if you do want to buy commodities, you can find many mutual funds and ETFs that only invest in very specific commodities.
+Now for the bad news.

-And commodities are also subject to market swings and, in many cases, natural forces.
+All commodities are subject to market swings and, in many cases, natural forces.
 Cotton, wheat, sugar and coffee are all commodities, but each might be impacted significantly by weather conditions, and that could turn a wining investment strategy into a big loser.
+“No bueno”.

 5. Growth Funds

-But if inflation gets out of control, the market might not do that well.
+But this isn’t a silver bullet.
+If inflation gets out of control, the market might not do that well.
 Remember that share values are determined by the earnings a company makes.
 If inflation heats up, that might result in greater profits, which would lift the value of the shares.
 But if it results in lower earnings because of increased costs, the shares might drop.

 What are you doing to protect yourself from inflation?